tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/数据库智能管家 DBbrain/操作指南/诊断优化/实时会话_intl_en.md

 You can use the real-time session feature of DBbrain to view the real-time session information of your instance, including performance monitoring, connection monitoring, running thread monitoring, SQL throttling, and hotspot update protection.
 This document describes how to use the real-time session feature.

->?Currently, the real-time session feature (including SQL throttling and hotspot update protection) is supported only for TencentDB for MySQL (excluding the Basic Edition).
+>?Currently, the real-time session feature (including SQL throttling and hotspot update protection) is supported only for TencentDB for MySQL (excluding the basic single-node instances).

 ## Performance and Connection Monitoring
 Log in to the [DBbrain console](https://console.cloud.tencent.com/dbbrain/session) and select **Performance Optimization** on the left sidebar.
 On the displayed page, select a database at the top and select the **Real-Time Session** tab.